Background:

 (ii) interviewing the Complainant to ensure a complete understanding of the allegation and gathering additional information that may not have been included in the written complaint such as the date and time of the incident, the persons involved, the names of any person who witnessed the incident and a complete description of what occurred;

-(iii) informing and interviewing the Respondent of the complaint, providing details of the allegations and giving the Respondent an opportunity to respond to those allegations and to provide any witnesses the Respondent feels are essential to the investigation;
+(iii) informing and interviewing the Respondent of the complaint, providing details of the allegations and allowing the Respondent to respond to those allegations and to provide any witnesses the Respondent feels are essential to the investigation;

 (iv) interviewing any person involved or who has, or may have, knowledge of the incident and any identified witnesses;